-The Securities Trading Act (Verdipapirhandelloven - "Vphl.") § 5-5 stipulates that the company must produce an annual financial report at the latest for months after the end of each financial year.
+The Securities Trading Act (Verdipapirhandelloven - "Vphl.") § 5-5 stipulates that companies, including foreign companies for which Norway is the home state, must produce an annual financial report at the latest for months after the end of each financial year.
 The company's business activities and the scope of the board of directors' authority are restricted to the business specified in its articles of association, cf. Asal. § 2-2, first paragraph, item 4, or as otherwise approved by the general meeting.